coresresearch/BatCan/README.md

 # BatCan
 Battery--Cantera: Modeling fundamental physical chemistry in batteries using Cantera.

+# Repository contents
+- `BatCan/functions` contains external functions that are used by more than one model in `BatCan`.
+Currently this is for concentrated solution theory transport calculations
+- `BatCan/li_ion` contains a Pseudo-2D lithium-ion model
+- `BatCan/li_o2` contains a 1D lithium-air model

+Check the ReadMe of relevant subdirectories for model specific instructions.

 # General Installation Instructions

 In order to use the BatCan suite, it is necessary to download Cantera. `Batcan/li_ion` requires the development version of Cantera.
-Instructions for creating an environment with the necessary packages and installing can be found at https://cantera.org/compiling/installation-reqs.html#sec-installation-reqs.
+Instructions for creating an environment with the necessary packages and installing can be found [here](https://cantera.org/compiling/installation-reqs.html#sec-installation-reqs).

 __An important note when creating the environment:__ The solver used for `BatCan/li_ion` has specific package version dependencies, therefore __build an environment with `Python=3.5`__